What makes Chiang Mai such a desirable living destination? I was set to find out during our 3 days stay in the city.

 Wat Phra Singh

-Once we were up the alley, signs of the Sunday Market appeared in our path, and so the spiritual vibes of this temple dissolved into the sunset.
+Once we got to the alley, signs of the Sunday Market appeared in our path, and so the spiritual vibes of this temple dissolved into the sunset.

 Weekend activities in Chiang Mai